KingWebsites/cordova-plugin-firebase/README.md

 # Overrides for clients

+1. Create a new private repository in GitHub with a name like "firebase-new-client".
+2. Import this repository: https://github.com/KingWebsites/cordova-plugin-firebase.git (this may take an hour to complete).
-1. Firebase / Console / Settings.
+3. Firebase / Console / Settings.
 Create an iOS and Android app.
-2. Fork this repository
+Nicknames should be client names.
-3. Add Android keys to plugin.xml
+4. Add Android keys to plugin.xml in new repository
-4. Add this client's google-services.json to /src/android/
+5. Add this client's google-services.json to /src/android/ in new repository
-5. Add this client's GoogleService-Info.plist to /src/ios/
+6. Add this client's GoogleService-Info.plist to /src/ios/ in new repository

 # cordova-plugin-firebase
 This plugin brings push notifications, analytics, event tracking, crash reporting and more from Google Firebase to your Cordova project!
 Android and iOS supported.